 Her lips folded about two snarled words.
 “Afraid not.”
 A scream rent the calm.
 She swept her arm, and the power concentrated in her veins erupted into the air.
 A jet of shimmering crimson-black fluid burst from her veins, inviting a horrible, gut-wrenching vacuity.
 It streaked through the light and toward her assailants.

 But the sensation of her mind striking a solid wall jarred her back into a panicked rasp for breath.
 That horrible vibration returned and rippled through the heavy light, through her body.
 In a split second, her stream of blood halted in mid-air.
 Her attack, and her hope with it, came to an abrupt end.
 No, she thought, desperation wrapping about her stomach and dragging it down.
 The sudden loss of blood made her dizzy.
-Her pulse raced.
 Her knees wobbled.

 “Ho-ho?
 A nought with a spine?”
 Blake chuckled, a quizzical grin pulling his eyes half-closed as he stared into the uneven globules of blood hovering before him.
 “Pinch me, for I must be dreaming!”

 A round of raucous laughter swirled around her.

 Blake licked his lips.
 “This is truly sad.
 It seems nobody ever taught you how to fight.
 Guess I’ll need to give you a lesson.”
 He clenched his fist, and a low crackling sound filled the wet air.
 The quivering blobs of Coral’s blood began to compress, collapsing into themselves.

 Coral stood transfixed by the sight.
 Before she knew what had happened, the rough splatter had crystallized into a constellation of solid geometric forms.
 The black-red sheen of fluid was replaced by a deep, lustrous maroon that shone like splintered glass.